 Central Science Laboratory

-The state-of-the-art Central Science Laboratory (CSL) building opens to students in 2019 and provides a student focused learning environment designed to offer new ways to learn and collaborate.
-The new laboratories will provide Keele with additional world-class facilities, and underpin the ambitious growth plans in science teaching and research.
+The state-of-the-art Central Science Laboratory (CSL) building opened to students in September 2019 and provides a student focused learning environment designed to offer new ways to learn and collaborate.
+The new laboratories provides Keele with additional world-class facilities, and underpin the ambitious growth plans in science teaching and research.

 Our investment in our students' future

-This £34m investment will provide 5,300m2 of modern, co-located science laboratories and will greatly enhance the teaching provision and develop the next generation of highly employable science graduates.
+This £34m investment provides 5,300m2 of modern, co-located science laboratories and will greatly enhance the teaching provision and develop the next generation of highly employable science graduates.
 Over £2m has been spent on industrial research grade analytical and laboratory equipment that will be used by students in their day-to-day laboratory teaching.

-When the building is open to students in September 2019 it will provide chemistry and pharmacy wet labs, flexible dry labs for geography, geology, environment and forensic science, physics and astrophysics labs and IT labs for many subjects including mathematics and computer science.
-It will bring together practical teaching across a range of disciplines.
+The building provides chemistry and pharmacy wet labs, flexible dry labs for geography, geology, environment, forensic science and life sciences, physics and astrophysics labs and IT labs for many subjects including mathematics and computer science.
+It will bring together practical teaching across a range of disciplines including the Foundation Year.

 Curriculum development and the latest educational technologies will allow students to undertake pre-laboratory preparation so they can maximise the learning gain from experiments by already being familiar with the theoretical concepts and practical techniques.